-In the 117th Congress, OCTA will continue to support finalizing the implementation of the FAST Act while finding ways to complement the programs and provisions authorized under federal law.
+In the 1176th Congress, OCTA will continue to support finalizing the implementation of the FAST Act while finding ways to complement the programs and provisions authorized under federal law.
 During this time, OCTA will advocate for the following issues:

-- a) Oppose any effort to further reduce transportation funding for OCTA or California, advocating for a fair and equitable share; - b) Pursue continued eligibility of Congestion Mitigation Air Quality program funding for three-to-five years of operating expenses associated with any fixed-guideway or eligible bus projects; - c) Support expanded use of alternative delivery methods for federally-funded transportation projects; - Support environmental process improvements and stewardship efforts by the relevant federal agencies to expedite project delivery and accelerate the creation of jobs;

-- e) Support expedited review and payments to local agencies and their contractors for project development, right-of-way acquisition, and construction activities; - Support efforts to authorize, fund, and streamline the delivery of bicycle and pedestrian projects in Orange County; - g) Advocate for policies to encourage, when possible, a "complete streets" approach to multimodal project planning in order to expedite project delivery; - h) Encourage the Federal Highway Administration (FHWA) to utilize the Regional Transportation Plan (RTP) as a long-range planning and vision document rather than a detailed 30-year financial plan; - i) Support shifting the approval of RTP amendments involving Transportation Control Measures from the Environmental Protection Agency back to the FHWA while allowing for an adequate consultation process; - j) Support flexibility and increased local decision-making authority regarding the operation of high-occupancy vehicle (HOV) lanes in order to reduce or eliminate the unintended consequences resulting from Section 166 of the Federal Highway Act or any similar policy regulating degradation of HOV lanes; - Encourage cooperation between state and federal partners to mitigate or eliminate any policy that requires direct actions within 180 days of realized degradation on federally-funded highways; - I) Support streamlining of Federal Buy America requirements to increase certainty while also advocating for greater flexibility in their application.
+- a) Oppose any effort to further reduce transportation funding for OCTA or California, advocating for a fair and equitable share; - b) Pursue continued eligibility of Congestion Mitigation Air Quality (CMAQ) program funding for three-to-five years of operating expenses associated with any new start fixed-guideway or eligible bus projects; - c) Support expanded use of alternative delivery methods for federally-funded transportation projects; - Support environmental process improvements and stewardship efforts by the relevant federal agencies to expedite project delivery and accelerate the creation of jobs; - e) Support expedited review and payments to local agencies and their contractors for project development, right-of-way acquisition, and construction activities; - f) Support efforts that direct state departments of transportation to consider the condition and effectiveness of local evacuation routes in high-risk areas when setting priorities for the disbursement of highway funding; - fg) Support efforts to authorize, fund, and streamline the delivery of bike and pedestrian projects in Orange County; - gh) Advocate for policies to encourage, when possible, a "complete streets" approach to multimodal project planning in order to expedite project delivery; - hi) Encourage the Federal Highway Administration (FHWA) to utilize the Regional Transportation Plan (RTP) as a long-range planning and vision document rather than a detailed 30-year financial plan; - §) Support shifting the approval of RTP amendments involving Transportation Control Measures from the Environmental Protection Agency back to the FHWA while allowing for an adequate consultation process; - Support flexibility and increased local decision-making authority regarding the operation of high-occupancy vehicle (HOV) lanes in order to reduce or eliminate the unintended consequences resulting from Section 166 of the Federal Highway Act or any similar policy regulating degradation of HOV lanes; - kl) Encourage cooperation between state and federal partners to mitigate or eliminate any policy that requires direct actions within 180 days of realized degradation on federally-funded highways; - (m) Support streamlining of Federal Buy America requirements to increase certainty while also advocating for greater flexibility in their application.